JOSEPH “PALEOJOE” KCHODL

 Since moving to Midland, Michigan in 1993, Joseph has taught classes on fossils in many Michigan elementary and middle schools.
-As he gained a reputation as an energetic and entertaining speaker in the persona of “PaleoJoe”, dressing and playing the part of a “digger” he has taught programs around the states of Michigan, Indiana, Arkansas, Utah, Iowa, Wisconsin and into northern Ohio.
+As he gained a reputation as an energetic and entertaining speaker in the persona of “PaleoJoe”, dressing and playing the part of a “digger” he has taught programs around the states of Michigan, Indiana, Arkansas, Utah, Iowa, Northern Ohio, Wisconsin, Indiana, Kentucky, North Carolina, New Jersey,before returning to Michigan.

-His fossil programs to school kids begins with a brief introduction to what a paleontologist is and does, how fossils form, what fossils are, he then moves on to fossils in the Mid-West, then the Ice Age followed by a spirited discussion on Dinosaurs.
+His fossil programs to school kids begin with a brief introduction to what a paleontologist is and does, how fossils form, what fossils are, he then moves on to fossils in the Mid-West, then the Ice Age followed by a spirited discussion on Dinosaurs.
 His programs are age appropriate and have received rave reviews from teachers and students alike.
-He has done programs ranging from Montessouri schools to the LifelongLearningCenter at SaginawValleyStateUniversity.
-He has been keynote speaker at functions across the midwest at universities, museums, church groups, corporate meetings and nature centers and of course libraries and schools.
+He has done programs ranging from Montessori schools to the lifelong learning center at SaginawValleyStateUniversity.
+He has been the keynote speaker at functions across the midwest at universities, museums, church groups, corporate meetings and nature centers and of course libraries and schools.

 He has been privileged to be a keynote speaker many Rock and Mineral Society meetings and 13 time Guest Lecturer at the Greater Detroit Rock and Mineral Exposition.